-WR Cedar takes glue, stain and pain well.
+WR Cedar takes glue, stain and paints well.

 Natural durability: WR Cedar heartwood is not ground durable.
 It is durable in above-ground exposure conditions and is suitable for exterior applications such as cladding.
-Sapwood is perishable but is fine for indoor use.
+Sapwood is perishable but is suitable for use indoors.

-It is one of our 3 recommended species for weatherboards!
+It is one of our three most highly recommended species for weatherboards!